arnabs542/Algorithm-and-Data-Structure/doc/string.md

 ### Data structure to string or vice verse

-> Key idea is recursive, and manipulate index in function
+> Key idea is recursive, and manipulate index in function.
+Need to split clearly what each layer should perform

 * construct binary tree from string